Authors of section

 Calcaneal pin insertion

-If the patient is not under general or regional anaesthesia, the pin is inserted under local anesthetic (eg, 2% lidocaine, 5 ml on each side of the calcaneus) 2 cm below and 2 cm behind the medial malleolus.
+If the patient is not under general or regional anesthesia, a traction pin is inserted under local anesthetic (eg, 2% lidocaine, 5 ml on each side of the calcaneus) 2 cm below and 2 cm behind the medial malleolus in the calcaneus.

-It is important that the stirrup is able to rotate around the Steinman pin to prevent rotation of the pin in the bone.
+A stirrup is then attached to the pin; it is important that the stirrup is able to rotate around the pin to prevent rotation of the pin in the bone.

 Rotating pins loosen quickly.
 Loose pins significantly increase the risk of pin track infection.